Kindergarten Math Journals: Getting Started

 You can find the entire year’s worth of math journal prompts HERE.

-I hope you give math journals a try.
-If you click below, you can get free set of journal prompts and the math journal cover to get you started!
+I hope you give math journals a try!
+If you click below, you can get a free set of journal prompts and a math journal cover to get you started!

 Get this FREE Daily Math Journals Sample!